 There’s still one more day trip to talk about here, but here is a slew of photos taken along the drive from Fort William to Mallaig.
 You can see why you can allow a half day.
 And if I ever return, I think I’ll plan on a lochside (is that a word?) picnic!!

-From Fort William we were heading back into the Highlands for a whisky tasting at Dalwhinnie Distillery.
+From Fort William we were heading back into the Highlands for a whisky tasting at Dalwhinnie Distillery (the same day I had chocolate tiffin for the first time!).
 When I told my new best friend at Westcourt, Charles, our plans at breakfast he insisted we try favorite whisky.
 You all.
 I swear this is the only time I’ve ever had whisky at breakfast.
 But the funny story is my mom…

 She doesn’t really drink much.
 She told Charles’ wife who said, “I don’t either, but you have to try my whisky drink.”
 She proceeded to get her small bottle of Bruador – a whisky liqueur.
 You’ll never guess, it was deliciously sweet and we loved it.
 My mom asked where to get it.
 And off we went to the Spean Bridge Mill (luckily on the way to our whisky tasting plans) to get our own bottles of Bruador!

 In addition to a good liquor and liqueur selection, the mill actually has a lot to offer.
 They have everything from scarves and coats to knick-knacks, t shirts, and Scottish food to take back home.
 The most fun for us, however, was the weaving mill in the back of the shop.